Facebook deletes several fake Chinese accounts targeting Trump and Biden, in first takedown of its kind

 Some of the accounts had close ties to the Filipino military and its “Chief of the Army Social Media Center,” according to a report by the Atlantic Council’s Digital Forensic Research Lab, which examined data provided by Facebook.

-“The Duterte government has a track record of running coordinated harassment and disinformation campaigns targeting political opponents and journalists,” said Zarine Kharazian, author of the report and associate editor of the DFR Lab.
+“The Duterte government has a track record of running coordinated harassment and disinformation campaigns targeting political opponents and journalists,” said Zarine Kharazian, author of the report and assistant editor of the DFR Lab.
 “This disclosure demonstrates the involvement of the military and the police in that effort, something that activists in the country have long stressed.”